Standard 5 of the Care Certificate examines person-centred approaches to working practice.

 An individual’s care plan will contain information about their needs, wishes and preferences in their care provision.

-New care staff will need to understand each individual’s unique requirements and the care plan is the document that provides this information.
-If it is not up to date, the carer will be unable to give the individual the support they need.
+New care staff will need to understand each individual’s unique requirements, and the care plan is the document that provides this information.
+If it is not current, the carer cannot give the individual the support they need.
 In addition, care plans are legal documents that can be used in evidence if a carer or organisation is litigated against.

 For example, an individual that has dementia will gradually become less independent and less able to do things for themselves and so will require more support.
-When it is apparent that the individual is no longer able to do something, their care plan should be adjusted to specify this and explain what additional tasks carer’s must perform to support them.
-It is important to understand that a care plan is a working document and so should be updated whenever there is a change in an individual’s care and not just when a review takes place.
+When it is apparent that the individual is no longer able to do something, their care plan should be adjusted to specify this and explain what additional systems are put in place to ensure that the individual can maintain their independence or the additional tasks carers must carry out to support them.
+It is important to understand that a care plan is a working document, and it should be updated whenever there is a change in an individual’s care and not just during a scheduled review.

 The person-centred approach has the understanding that every person has a need to fulfil their personal potential.
 Answer the questions below to show your understanding of the importance of supporting individuals to plan for their future wellbeing.